fabio-miranda/fabio-miranda.github.io/courses/cs524-fall-2024/cs524-fall-2024-syllabus.md

 ***

 ### Course Schedule
 This is a tentative course schedule and will be adjusted along the way.
-Slides will be made available after each lecture.
+Slides may be updated after each lecture.
+Each week includes a few **required readings** to make sure you have a comprehensive understanding of the topic.

 | Week | Topic | Resources and readings | Slides | Research presentations |
 |:----:|:----------------------------------------- |:-------------------------------------------------- |:------ |:------ |